alexxGmZ/reDesign/docs/directory-structure.md

 ```

 > [!NOTE]
-> tree -a -L 1 -F --dirsfirst js
+> tree -a -L 1 -F --dirsfirst rendererJs

 The **designer.js** file is the main JavaScript file where all of the application's event
-listeners are placed.
-The **modules/** directory is for JavaScript files that cannot be
+listeners and IPC for renderer process are placed.
+The **modules/** directory is for
-grouped by UI components.
-The remaining directories contain JavaScript modules grouped
+JavaScript files that cannot be grouped by UI components.
+The remaining directories
-by their respective UI components.
+contain JavaScript modules grouped by their respective UI components.

 <br>